Fiber network design inside QGIS — faster, cleaner, open-source

 Productivity Release – v1.2.0 launched on 12.02.2026.

-• Manhole ID Auto-Increment: enter a starting ID like “MH 1” or “OKNO-001″and each click auto-increments.
+- Manhole ID Auto-Increment: enter a starting ID like “MH 1” or “OKNO-001” and each click auto-increments.
 Zero-padding and prefix detection included.

-• FiberQ Undo System: independent undo/redo (Ctrl+Shift+Z / Ctrl+Shift+Y)with toolbar buttons.
+- FiberQ Undo System: independent undo/redo (Ctrl+Shift+Z / Ctrl+Shift+Y) with toolbar buttons.
 Tracks all placement tools across all layers.

-• Repeat Last Command: double-tap Space to repeat the last FiberQ tool.
+- Repeat Last Command: double-tap Space to repeat the last FiberQ tool.
 Status bar shows what will repeat.
-Manhole repeat skips dialogs
+Manhole repeat skips dialogs.

-• Quick Toolbar: compact second toolbar with 10 most-used design tools.Optional single-key shortcuts (P, M, R, A, U, O, T, S) in Settings.
+- Quick Toolbar: compact second toolbar with 10 most-used design tools.
+Optional single-key shortcuts (P, M, R, A, U, O, T, S) in Settings.

-QGIS 4.0 / Qt6 Compatibility Update – v1.2.1 launched on 07.04.2026.
+QGIS 4 / Qt6 compatibility and repository scan compliance – v1.2.1 launched on 20.04.2026.

-• Updated dialog result checks for PyQt6
+- Updated dialog execution calls for PyQt6 compatibility.

 How FiberQ works